NeoGeographyToolkit/StereoPipeline/docs/examples/aster.rst

 It is suggested to also create and inspect the intersection error image (:numref:`point2dem`).
 If it is large (comparable to ground sample distance), the cameras should be bundle-adjusted first (:numref:`bundle_adjust`).

+.. _aster_csm:

+Using the CSM model
+^^^^^^^^^^^^^^^^^^^

+An ASTER camera model consists of a sequence of satellite position samples and a set of camera directions, sampled at about a dozen image rows and columns.
+Interpolation is used in-between.

+ASP can, in addition, fit a CSM linescan model (:numref:`csm`) on-the-fly to the ASTER model.
+This has the advantage that instead of a set of directions on a grid, there is one camera orientation at each satellite position sample.
+This will be used to solve for jitter in ASTER cameras (:numref:`jitter_solve`).

+This functionality can be turned on with the option ``--aster-use-csm`` in stereo, bundle adjustment, mapprojection, and ``cam_test`` (:numref:`cam_test`).

+The bundle adjustment program will optimize and save the produced CSM models (:numref:`csm_state`), if invoked with the above switch.
+To save the best-fit CSM models with no further refinement, invoke this tool with zero iterations.